zzhangjii/learning-library/workshops/api-platform/tutorials/manage/apis/policies/method_mapping/README.md

 1. You have an API Platform environment.
 See [environments](../../../../environments/README.md) for details on procuring an API Platform environment.
 1. You have completed the tutorial [Creating an API](../../create_api)
+1. You have completed the tutorial [Creating a Service](../../../services/create_service)
-  1. You will need to make sure you are either using the [hosted](../../../docker/compose/ticketService/README.md#hosted-version) instance of the microservice, or you have [set up your own instance](../../../docker/compose/ticketService)
+  1. You will need to make sure you have [set up your own instance](../../../docker/compose/ticketService) of the ticketService
 1. You have updated your API to use your service in the *Service Request* policy

 ## Exposing a query as a resource